Owyhee Dam: Operations

-Water stored at the reservoir is used to irrigate approximately 120000 acre for use in farming.
+Water stored at the reservoir is used to irrigate approximately for use in farming.
 Four different irrigation district utilize the water from Owyhee Reservoir.
-There are three hydro-power generating facilities at the reservoir added between 1985 and 1993, with seven megawatt and five megawatt turbines at the dam and power sold to the Idaho Power Company.
-Owyhee has a unique spillway located part way up the dam that utilizes a 60 ft in diameter tunnel to send excess water to the river below during Spring run-off.
+There are three hydro-power generating facilities at the reservoir added between 1985 and 1993, with seven-megawatt and five-megawatt turbines at the dam and power sold to the Idaho Power Company.
+Owyhee has a unique spillway located part way up the dam that utilizes a 60 ft tunnel to send excess water to the river below during Spring run-off.
 The United States Bureau of Reclamation owns the facility, and the Owyhee Irrigation District operates the dam.

 Climate

 The following data are from the Western Regional Climate Center, accessed in March 2018.
-The record high temperature was 112 °F in July 2002 and the record low was -22 °F in January 1962.
+The record-high temperature was in July 2002 and the record low was in January 1962.
 Annual precipitation is low, averaging less than 10 inches per year, and diurnal temperature variation is very high in the summer.